replicate/replicate-mcp-code-mode/README.md

 # Replicate MCP: Code Mode

-Replicate's MCP server support "code mode", which allows language models to write and execute code in a sandboxed environment.
+This is a demo of "code mode" in Replicate's MCP server, which allows language models to write and execute code in a sandboxed environment.

 ## Why?